Article By: Kira Schlechter ‡ Edited By: Leanne Ridgeway

 “You and I” is a piano-based orchestral arrangement that’s simply stunning.
 Tarja’s phrasing, her precise diction, her superb command of emotion conveys gratitude and love without corniness or schmaltz.
 She never oversings nor over-arranges – the track swells dramatically and logically with the final chorus, but then quickly backs down to let her deliver the last few delicate lines almost without accompaniment.

 “The Golden Chamber,” made up of several movements, including “Loputon Yo” (sung in Finnish), is a dreamy and drifting instrumental interlude, again much like something Nightwish would do.
 “Spirits of the Sea” is primal and dark, organic and sometimes atonal.
-This is another example of it not being the words as a whole, but the images certain lines convey and the sounds of those words and phrases that’s important.
+This is another example of it not being the words as a whole, but the images certain lines convey and the sounds of those words and phrases that are important.
 Tarja’s not afraid to be lyrically obtuse at times.

 01. Dead Promises (with Björn ‘Speed’ Strid)